StarBuckAce/TSASDA_Lab/README.md

 # TSASDA_Lab
-All the code for lab exp
+This repo consists of all the lab programs for Time Series and Sequential Data Analysis